mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

 list = []
 [] + 0 -> [0] we're expanding the list.
 [0] + 15 -> [0, 15] we're expanding the list.
 [0, 15] + 1 -> [0, 1] we've replaced our biggest value with 1.
-This makes the list acceptable to smaller numbers as its next addition i.e. if 15 was kept then no other number from the list could have been added.
-Note: You can't add, but can only replace items that are 'smaller than the last item in the list.
-Because if it's smaller than the last item then it won't allow us to maintain a sorted list.
+This makes the list acceptable for smaller numbers as its next addition i.e. if 15 was kept then no other number from the list could have been added.

 [0, 1] + 7 -> [0, 1, 7] we're expanding the list.
 [0, 1, 7] + 5 -> [0, 1, 5] we've replaced our biggest value with 5.
-This makes the list acceptable to smaller numbers as its next addition i.e. if 7 was kept then we would have not been able to add 2.
+This makes the list acceptable for smaller numbers as its next addition i.e. if 7 was kept then we would have not been able to add 2.
 [0, 1, 5] + 4 -> [0, 1, 4] we've replaced our biggest value with 4.
-This makes the list acceptable to smaller numbers as its next addition.
+This makes the list acceptable for smaller numbers as its next addition.

 [0, 1, 4] + 8 -> [0, 1, 4, 8] we're expanding the list.
 [0, 1, 4, 8] + 3 -> [0, 1, 3, 8] we've replaced the first/smallest item that's bigger than 3.
-This makes the list acceptable to smaller numbers as its next addition — while maintaining its order.
-We find the index to replace by doing a 'binary search to find the first index that has a value that's smaller than the new item (3) but also that the value at its next index (4) is greater than the new item.
+This makes the list acceptable for smaller numbers as its next addition — while maintaining its order.
+We find the index to replace by doing a 'search to find the first index that has a value that's smaller than the new item (3) but also that the value at its next index (4) is greater than the new item.
+```

-Note: While this addition doesn't change the length, it improves the quality of the list by making it more likely to accept future additions.
+Note: While the replacement doesn't change the length, it improves the quality of the list by making it more likely to accept future additions.
 Future additions which will ultimately shrink down the last item.
-Which then means more smaller items can get added.
+Which then means more smaller items can get appended.
-This is important because the binary search algorithm that we are using to find the insertion point for the new element depends on the list being sorted.
+This is important because the search algorithm that we are using to find the insertion point for the new element depends on the list being sorted.
 If you're still confused about this step, then see Example 2.
 It better demonstrates why we're doing this.
-```

 Example2:
 ```